 Many of our guests ask us, "should I tip my guide?".
 Our high level of service is not exercised in order to receive a tip.
 We serve you because we want to.
 If you feel the service you received from your guide is exceptional, and you want to say "thank you" with a tip, although it is not expected, it is always appreciated.
 Our guides are happy to accept tips given in cash, credit card, or via Venmo right after the trip, as well as those called/emailed into our office at a later time.
 Any amount you feel appropriate is a valued gesture, but if you are looking for a tipping guideline, most gratuities in the rafting industry range between 10% and 20%.
 Any and all tips collected are shared by all guides who worked on the trip.

-A professional photography company may have shot pictures of the whitewater rafting trip you were on.
-View photo companies listed by river they operate on.
-You will be able to purchase your rafting trip photos directly from them.
+A professional photography company may have captured images of your whitewater rafting adventure.
+You can view photo companies, organized by the river they cover, and purchase your trip photos directly from them.

 Contact us if you have any additional questions.